snowman2/member_proximity/README.md

 Generate distance file to the address of interest.

-Note: The first run may take a few minutes to run as it is looking up addresses.
-The next runs should be faster.
+The first run may take a few minutes to run as it is looking up addresses.
+The next runs should be faster as the results are cached in the file.

 ```bash